jotacalderon94/startup/notes.md

 I changed some stuff to make it more clear about the DB and the websocket purpose I am unsure about editing the readme file, so I will ask the TA if we can change the format or if we need to keep it.

+10/1

+I worked on the CSS to fix the footer, I had worked before on the style part so now it is pretty much fixing and defining some colors.

 ## Helpful links